cilium/design-cfps/README.md

 upon as implementable.
 Dormant CFPs can be reactivated at any time if there is interest in the project.
 The next step for a dormant CFP is to amend it to be Implementable.

 5. Declined: This proposal was considered by the community but ultimately rejected.
+The community may come back to the proposal in the future but a new CFP should be used.
+Rejected proposals can be useful as documentation on why the given proposal did not make sense.